Culture of Kazakhstan

 Modern Kazakh culture is mainly characterized as a synthesis of Tengrian nomadic and Islamic and European elements.
-Nomadic elements derived from predecessors, such as the Huns, First Turkic Khaganate, Golden Horde and Kazakh Khanate.
+Nomadic elements are derived from predecessors, such as the Huns, First Turkic Khaganate, Golden Horde and Kazakh Khanate.
 Nomadism largely shaped its peculiar music, clothing, jewelry and oral literature.
 Kazakh culture also seems to be strongly influenced by the nomadic Scythians.

 Because animal husbandry was central to the Kazakhs' traditional lifestyle, most of their nomadic practices and customs relate in some way to livestock.
 Traditional curses and blessings invoked disease or fertility among animals, and good manners required that a person ask first about the health of a man's livestock when greeting him and only afterward inquire about the human aspects of his life.

 The traditional Kazakh dwelling is the yurt, a tent consisting of a flexible framework of willow wood covered with varying thicknesses of felt.
 The open top permits smoke from the central hearth to escape; temperature and draft can be controlled by a flap that increases or decreases the size of the opening.
 A properly constructed yurt can be cooled in summer and warmed in winter, and it can be disassembled or set up in less than an hour.
 The interior of the yurt has ritual significance; the right side is generally reserved for men and the left for women.
 Yurts are also frequently used as a decorative motif in restaurants and other public buildings.